tanviredusecond/LARAVEL_BLOG_API_BASIC/project1/process.md

 so they send the error in html format with render()

 function so we are going change the file to send a json response

+Authrntication function

+we extend the users table and add a column 'api_token'

+we do not edit the users file we only add another migration but we it will be an extension of the current user table

+    => php artisan make:migration --table=users adds_api_token_to_users_table

+add the api_token column

+now migrate it again

+now we create a registration end point we will use Auth/RegistrationController.php

+to use its functionality
+we do not create any controller now

+we edit the Auth/RegisterController.php and add a function name registered()

+        // there is a method generateToken()
+        /// ths generateToken is under the User class
+        /// because we call it from users
+        /// so we have to make it on the user model
+        /// go to the User.php and add the function
+        /// under class Authenticable
+        // and the str_random we cant use
+        // we use a different function from different
+        // namespace
+        // and you may wondered where the regertered method is called
+        // it is called in the RegisterUser class when the auth is done
+        // previously it was not there but it was mentinoed
+        // in the class
+        // and when we write it it started to use it
+        // and the registed function will not be

+        function registered(Request $request,$user)

+        it will be just

+        function registered($request,$user)

+        and you have to increase the size of the api_token colum to 300

+        next login

+make an endpont for the registration